 Bringing Poets, Poetry and audiences of Los Angeles and beyond together for over 25 years.

-Check back soon for info on Wide Awake at the Skirball Cultural Center — Take Two, March 7, 2017.
+Click here for the PDF of the Flyer.
+Wide Awake at the Skirball Cultural Center — Take Two, March 7, 2017

 The Los Angeles Poetry Festival has presented nine festivals that explore the culture, character and history of Los Angeles through the writings of some of the city’s most distinctive poets.
 Since its creation in 1989, by Sherman Pearl and director Suzanne Lummis, The Los Angeles Poetry Festival, in collaboration with many arts organizations and educational institutions —Beyond Baroque, MOCA, LACMA The Los Angeles Public Library, The World Stage, The Southwest Musuem, The Los Angeles Cultural Affairs Department, Occidental College and others—has produced over a hundred fifty readings involving various themes and explorations.